0z-cloud/vx/README.md

-- First of all, we create and bootstrap environment, now its are included in any `reference_*.sh`, in previous versions wrappers for that has been in separated executable wrapper files, you can find those old wrappers in https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init If you are a needed, can do like are wants be you require by Platform Product and Cloud layout, with flexible ways to contract your pipeline chain CI/CD flow suite.
+- First of all, we create and bootstrap environment, now its are included in any `reference_*.sh`, in previous versions wrappers for that has been in separated executable wrapper files, you can find those old wrappers in https://github.com/itmo-eve/adam-vortex/tree/master/ansible/scripts/wrappers/init If you need to, you can do what you want, depending on what you need with the Platform Product and Cloud layout, with flexible ways to contract a set of CI / CD streams for the pipeline chain.

 - Go to ansible folder in the cloned repository, -